Online Safety and Media Regulation Act 2022

 A provision for the introduction of a levy on television broadcasting services and video on-demand services available in Ireland to fund audiovisual content production in Ireland, subject to further research and recommendations by An Coimisiún, is included in the Act.

-The Broadcast (Amendment) Bill 2019 , had reached Committee stage when the Dáil was dissolved in January 2020.
+The Broadcasting (Amendment) Bill 2019 , had reached Committee stage when the Dáil was dissolved in January 2020.
 However, it was considered that the Bill had been overtaken by events, including by the development of the General Scheme of the OSMR Bill.
 Therefore, on 18 May 2021, in order to avoid any confusion or uncertainty, the Government approved the integration of the Broadcasting (Amendment) Bill, 2019, into the OSMR Bill.

 The Broadcasting (Amendment) Bill, 2019 included a number of measures to support radio, particularly local community radio.
 These provisions from the Bill are carried over into the OSMR Act and even enhanced by, for example, providing that all community radio and television services will be exempt from paying an industry levy.